sapper-trle/TR42PRJ/readme.txt

 Converts a Tomb Raider 4 .TR4 file to a TRLE project .prj file

+Bugfix: Texture sounds now set to default of stone.
+Earlier versions were setting to mud.

 Usage:

 Open .TR4 file.
 The room textures will be displayed.